Egida/ParadiseC2/README.md

 # Paradise
 A python botnet forked from "PYbot" which was discontinued, a completely remade version.
-Final will include more menus more methods and refined payloads!

 # Requirements
   <li>A VPS Server</li>